lbryio/lbry.com/content/faq/identity-requirements.md

 ### What If I Don't Want To Provide It?

 No problem!
+We've added two other verification methods - [YouTube Account Sync](https://api.lbry.io/yt/connect) and manual verification via [Slack chat](https://slack.lbry.io).
+The YouTube sync method will require that you have a significant subscriber/view count and will take additional time as it requires us to review for eligibility and upload your content if approved.

-You are welcome to use the LBRY browser without providing any personal information.
+Otherwise, you are welcome to use the LBRY browser without providing any personal information.
 We just can't give you any rewards.

 Note that without some credits, you will be unable to publish or access paid content.